lamalab-org/GPMs-book/README.md

 Together, we can keep this reference **useful**, **relevant**, and **up to date** for everyone!
 This document provides an overview of the research sections and their associated references.
-This document provides an overview of the research sections and their associated references.

 ## Introduction